raas-dev/configent/README.md

 ### 🖥️ install_apps

-MacOS, APT, YUM and pacman based distros, as well as Alpine Linux, is supported.
+MacOS, APT, YUM and pacman based distros, as well as Alpine Linux, are known.

 **On ARM64 Linux distros, Homebrew parts are skipped (see [Known bugs](https://github.com/raas-dev/configent#known-bugs)).**